artineering-io/flair-docs/flair/toolbox.md

 ### Bake effect position on selected
 This button will automatically check the _Animated_ attribute in materials assigned to the selected objects.
 Doing this will keep the warped effect in-place under animation.

-## Delete VertexFX
-Deleting _VertexFX_ (VertexFX) can be useful in a various situations
-* To start using _VertexFX_ again from scratch
-* To reduce file size, while keeping the _VertexFX_ values in the exported file

-To use it, simply select the objects from which you'd like to remove the _VertexFX_, and click on the `Delete VertexFX` button.

-If nothing is selected, the tool will try to delete the _VertexFX_ of **ALL** objects in the scene.
-{: .info}

 ## Unsubdivide Previews
 _Unsubdivide Previews_ can be useful in a various situations where you need to work with unsubdivided meshes.
 * When advecting (attaching) the canvas to the underlaying motion to correctly advect the canvas to the underlaying motion.